ampproject/amphtml/extensions/amp-story-360/0.1/amp-story-360.md

 #### heading-start {float} optional

 Specifies the heading (horizontal angle in degrees) at the beginning of an animation.
+Centered on 0 (default) with a negative angle looking towards the left, positive angle to the right.

 #### pitch-start {float} optional

 Specifies the pitch (vertical angle in degrees) at the beginning of an animation.
+Centered on 0 (default) at the horizon, with a negative angle looking downwards, positive angle upwards.

 #### zoom-start {float} optional